Healthdirect Free Australian health advice you can count on.

 Key facts

-• Alopecia means hair loss, which can be from a single area or several areas of your head and body.
+• Alopecia is the medical term for hair loss, which can occur in a single area or several areas of your head and body.

-• There are many types of alopecia, such as male or female pattern hair loss and alopecia areata.
+• Types of alopecia include male or female pattern hair loss and alopecia areata.

-• Alopecia can be caused by many different things including stress, health conditions, medicines or damage to your hair.
+• Alopecia can be caused by stress, genetics, health conditions, medicines or damage to your hair.

-• Sometimes hair will grow back, but sometimes it can fall out again or might never grow back.
+• Sometimes your hair will grow back, but it may fall out again or never grow back.

-• There are many treatment options for alopecia.
-They don’t always work and some people may need to learn to live with hair loss.
+• There are treatment options for alopecia, but they don't always work and some people may need to learn to live with hair loss.

 What is alopecia?

-Alopecia means hair loss.
+Alopecia is the medical term for hair loss.
 There are different types of alopecia.
 Some types can cause you to lose hair from a single area.
 Other types can cause hair loss from several areas of your head, face or body.

 Common types of alopecia include: